Parents' Guide to Preparing a Child for a Move

 Toddlers and Preschoolers

 At this age, kids are attached to their immediate surroundings.
 A sudden change can be unsettling.
 So, how do you make the transition smoother?
 Create a "Comfort Kit."
 This isn't your average toy box; it's a carefully curated set of items that evoke familiarity and security.
-Think of it as a portable home that can travel with them from the old house to the new one.
+Think of it as a portable home that can accompany them from their old house to their new one.
 Include their favorite blanket, a handful of toys, and maybe even a jar of homemade cookies.
 The aim?
-To make the unfamiliar, familiar.
+To make the unfamiliar familiar.

 School-Age Kids